Why do dance teachers need insurance?

 You or your staff get injured

 When you’re building dance class insurance cover, it’s tempting to completely focus on your students.
 However, classes can’t go ahead if you or your teachers are out of action, which can have a huge impact on your business.
 Accidents happen – whether you slip while demonstrating complex footwork, or trip on speaker wires.
 This is where personal accident insurance can help.
-Adding this cover to your policy means you can claim financial support until you or your team member are able to return.
+Adding this cover to your policy means you may be able to claim financial support until you or your team member are able to return.

-What cover is included in insurance for dance teachers?
+What cover is available for dance teachers?

 Whether you’re looking for ballet instructor insurance or you teach contemporary classes, building the right cover is important.
 From personal accident cover to buildings insurance, legal protection and cyber, we offer a range of options to suit your needs as a dance teacher.